Best Practices for Recovering Data from NAS Promise Pegasus R4 RAID Array Failures

 Overall, regular data verification or checksum processes provide an additional layer of protection and help ensure the integrity of data stored on NAS Promise Pegasus R4 devices.

-Although NAS Pegasus R4 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Pegasus R4 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view